MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 To add the code components to a canvas app, follow the steps in the article [Add code components to a canvas app](component-framework-for-canvas-apps.md#add-components-to-a-canvas-app).

-## Adding code components to a Portal
+## Adding code components to a portal

-To add the code component to a portal, follow the steps in the article [Use code components in portals](..\..\maker\portals\component-framework-tutorial.md).
+To add the code component to a portal, follow the steps in the article [Use code components in portals](/powerapps/maker/portals/component-framework-tutorial).

 ### See also